London's queer history on display

 One of the features of London's Museum of the Home is its gallery installations that showcase Rooms Through Time.

-The galleries are planned to be overhauled to explore new ways to represent the various communities within which the museum exists.
+The galleries have been overhauled and relaunched, exploring new ways to represent the various communities within which the museum exists.

-One of the new installations that will be constructed will showcase a queer flat-share from the early 2000s.
+One of the new installations that has been constructed showcase a queer flat-share from 2005.

-The flat-share will be set within an ex-council building in Hackney and will present the story of Nadia and Ashley - a couple - who are looking for a flatmate to move into their spare room.
+The flat-share is set within an ex-council building in Hackney and presents the story of Nadia and Ashley - a couple - who are looking for a flatmate to move into their spare room.
 On a night out at The George & Dragon, they meet Alex and invite her to move in.
 The three women work together to redecorate their shared home to create a space to call their own.